bhansconnect/nas/GOALS.md

 - [x] Docker containers for apps (maybe with limited memory/cpu)
 - [x] Automatic updates for Docker containers (maybe this is a bad idea???)
 - [ ] VPN container that some other containers are piped through
-- [ ] Hosts web site with let's encrypt, DDNS, and good security
+- [ ] Hosts web site with let's encrypt, DDNS, and authentication
 - [x] Can be remotely ssh'd into (only with keyfile)
 - [ ] Sends email notifications if it notices any failures (maybe use discord)